vic-ma/howtodismantle.github.io/_posts/2025-07-07-Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.md

   - name: TemperatureFlow.pbfx
     url: /assets/2025-07-07/TemperatureFlow.pbfx
 ---
-Peakboard has always focused on UI-oriented, local applications---unlike other systems like Tulip or Mendix.
-With Peakboard, all the processing happens on a local device (a Box or a BYOD instance), so you don't need to have central servers or a cloud to host your applications.
+Peakboard has always focused on UI-centric, local applications---unlike other systems like Tulip or Mendix.
+With Peakboard, all the processing happens on a local device (a Box or a BYOD instance), so you don't need to have a central server or a cloud to host your applications.
 This is a big advantage over the alternative solutions, and it's one of the main reasons why so many companies and developers choose Peakboard.

 But there *are* some use instances where it makes sense to have a central server host an application.
 That's why the Peakboard development team recently launched *Peakboard Hub Flows*.

 This article is the first in a series of articles that explain how to use Hub Flows.
-This article serves as a starting point and explains all the use cases that we will cover in this series.
-We'll start with the simple task historicizing MQTT messages in a Hub list.
-Here's a list of all use cases covered in this series:
+This article serves as a starting point and explains all the basic information about Hub Flows that you need to know.
+We will use a Hub Flow to historicize MQTT messages in a Hub list.

+Here's a complete overview of the topics covered in our Hub Flow series:

 1. [Getting started and learn how to historicize MQTT messages](/Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.html)
 2. [Cache Me If You Can - Data Distribution and caching for SAP Capacity Data](/Hub-Flows-II-Cache-Me-If-You-Can-Data-Distribution-for-SAP-Capacity-Data.html)